Skip to main content

 A point that surprises a lot of readers when they see it side-by-side.

-- Awakened Academy: every student gets a 1-on-1 personal coaching session with each founder, Michael Mackintosh and Arielle Hecht, plus access to twice-monthly live group calls.
+• Awakened Academy: every student gets a 1-on-1 personal coaching session with founder Michael Mackintosh, plus access to twice-monthly live group calls led by both founders Michael Mackintosh and Arielle Hecht.

 This is a difference in business model rather than quality.
 CTI is an institution; AA is founder-led.
 For readers who weight direct mentor access heavily, this is a real qualitative differentiator.
 For readers who prefer the consistency and stability of an institutional faculty, CTI's model is the safer pick.